code-423n4/2021-12-pooltogether/README.md

 Rewards are calculated based on the average amount of tickets a user holds during the epoch duration.
 A user should only be able to claim rewards from epochs that are already over and he should only be able to claim these once.

-Representatives from PoolTogether will be available in the Code Arena Discord to answer any questions during the contest period.
+Representatives from PoolTogether will be available in the Code4rena Discord to answer any questions during the contest period.

 ## Areas of Concern